fabri1983/gcc_m68k_optimizer/README.md

 with the `optimize_lst.py` file.

 Optionally, build SGDK.
 You can use script [build_sgdk.sh](build_sgdk.sh "build_sgdk.sh").
 This step is optional if you have your SGDK already built/installed.
-Then you can rely SGDK `makefile.gen` will take on the new *m68k-elf-* added to the PATH in previous step.
+Then you can rely SGDK's `makefile.gen` will take the new *m68k-elf-* binaries added to the PATH in previous step.

 ### Execution
 - Open SGDK's `makefile.gen`: